GaThsaPer/Dictionary/README.md

 cd Dictionary
 ```
 3. Run program </br>
-You can run the program by using the command:
+You can run the program by using the following command in build catalogue:
 ```bash
 ./Dictionary
 ```